|WHAT DOES GOD LOOK LIKE?|

 Thus far we have seen that there are three ways in which God exists:

 - God, the invisible Spirit.
-The Absolute One that none of the five senses of humans could possibly detect, let alone interact with.
+The Absolute One that none of the five human senses could possibly detect, let alone interact with.
 Nor could we ever know anything about such an unfathomable One.

 - God manifesting Himself in the flesh, as a fully human being.
 "The man Christ Jesus."